qinjinjia/ec500c1spring18/HW2 Code Review/Readme.md

 ### 4. Non Functional requirements :waning_gibbous_moon:
 #### 4.1 Maintainability(Supportability)
 The **Readability** of the code is good.
 The developer uses **‘camelCode’ nameing convention**, which makes name of variables be meaningful.
-The **"Testability", "Debuggability", "Configurability"** are problems, but it's mainly because cross-platform issue.
+The **"Testability", "Debuggability", "Configurability"** are problems, but it's mainly because the cross-platform issue.

 **In TwitterSummarization.py**